zzdglz/OOP_QA/skills.md

 ## Decline the use of division
 use a * b = c instead of a = c / b because computers are less efficient at division.

+## Avoid creation of unnecessary object
+For example , use string s = "ABC" instead of string s = new string ("ABC") to avoid creation of a unnecessary "ABC"